derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 1. `new Error()`
 1. `new Array()`

 Below are three more examples, but of *custom* specific objects.
-Take note that the `Color`, `Pen`, and `Artboard` keywords need a custom function value associated too.
+Take note that the `Color`, `Pen`, and `Artboard` keywords need a custom function value associated also.
+Their constructor functions would need to exist in third-party or custom components.
 Otherwise, as you learned in the `undefined` section above, the engine will have no idea what they mean and instead default to `undefined`.

 1. `new Color()`
 1. `new Pen()`